TheEdwardsCipher/TheEdwardsCipher-Portal/test.md

 # Testing Site

 This page is to test multiple things.

-Look!
-A formula!
+## Mathematical Typesetting

+The quadratic formula is stated as follows:

 $$ax^2 + bx + c = 0 \implies x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}$$

-Here is a piece of code:
+where $b^2 - 4ac$ is called the descriminant.
+This site is currently using MathJax to display math.

+## Code

+The following code block is copied from a `MATLAB` file:

 ```
 clear; clc